-This waste of human life could be prevented by known (to humanity as a whole) technologies, many of which are simply not available to those that need it.
-Availability is restricted by both the cost of access (such as pay-to-view articles on renewable electricity generation under copyright by the IEEE) and by companies wielding patent law to maximize profit at the cost of human lives (e.g. restricting the sale of antiretroviral drugs to treat HIV in Africa)
+- copyright limits people's access to knowledge - patents restrict the use of novel technologies human life could be prevented by known (to humanity as a whole) technologies, many of which are simply not available to those that need it.
+Availability is restricted by both the cost of access (such as pay-to-view articles on renewable electricity generation under copyright by the IEEE)2 and by companies wielding patent law to maximize profit at the cost of human lives (e.g. restricting the sale of antiretroviral drugs to treat HIV in Africa)